 EXIMBANK is primarily involved in providing banking facilities, which include raw material and asset financing and other trade related services to exporters.
-Other services include export credit insurance to exporters against losses resulting from commercial and/or political risks, and the discounting of bills in respect of goods exported from Trinidad and Tobago on credit terms.
+EXIMBANK is also an authorised foreign exchange distributor and sells foreign exchange to qualified local customers.
+Other services also include export credit insurance to exporters against losses resulting from commercial and/or political risks, and the discounting of bills in respect of goods exported from Trinidad and Tobago on credit terms.

-These financial statements have been approved for issue by the Board of Directors on 24 November 2020.
+These financial statements have been approved for issue by the Board of Directors on 17 May 2021.